 The final answer should be always evaluated with respect to its reasonability.
-No partial credit will be given if the final answer is wrong and unreasonable, and it is not stated.
+No partial credit will be given if the final answer is wrong and unreasonable, and it is not recognized and stated explicitly on the exam by the student.